evanhackett/pandemic-workshop-prototype/README.md

 * Only medics can't stack
 * Fancy target information sharing data structure
 * Use tables if NEEDED

+# Work session thriteen, 5/xx
+* Finish the prototype
+* Don't worry about making it clean
+* After we FINISH the protype think about the interface and architecture

 ## Next steps
 * Medics become a roving healing squad of doom, that isn't super effective, is this is another bottom up refactor?